SCAR IVN USECHE

 B.S.
 Electrical Engineering, Pontificia Universidad Javeriana, 1999

-Dissertation Research: My dissertation looks at the mining industry and the arrival of the railroad as two technological innovations whose influence was felt throughout all of Spanish culture at the turn from the nineteenth to the twentieth century.
-Socioeconomically, they contributed to the consolidation of the bourgeoisie and the birth of a new proletariat.
-Socio-politically, they deeply affected, on the one hand, the hegemony of the still powerful political establishment comprised by the aristocracy and the Catholic Church, and on the other the relations between different regions and the rise of incipient nationalisms.
-I analyze how this scientific, economic, social, and political impact was also, at its core, semiotic, and textually negotiated in the literature of the period through the rhetorical appropriation of three images: energy, work, and movement.
-By focusing on the far-from-harmonious evolution from ancien rgime to modern symbolization, this dissertation also sheds some light on the never-ending debate about Spains incomplete modernization or uneven modernity—understanding it, in part, as a breakdown in the nation paradigm-shifting process always ultimately resolved in the sphere of discourse.
+Dissertation Research: My dissertation looks at the mining industry and the railroad as two technological innovations whose influence was felt throughout all of Spanish culture at the turn from nineteenth to twentieth century.
+Symbolically, they contributed to the rise of tensions between the emerging proletariat and the political establishment.
+Materially, they deeply altered perception by changing the environment, and by redefining the notions of time and space.
+I analyze how this impact was also, at its core, semiotic, and textually negotiated in the literature of the period through the rhetorical appropriation of three images: energy, work, and movement.
+By focusing on the far-from-harmonious evolution from Ancien Rgime to modern State, this dissertation also sheds some light on the never-ending debate about Spains incomplete modernization or uneven modernity—understanding it, in part, as a breakdown in the nation paradigm-shifting process fostered by industrialization, and always ultimately resolved in the sphere of discourse.

 Advisor: Prof. Wadda Ros-Font